marioary/anbernic-h700-fw-comparing/README.md

 - Has a lot of customization options
 - Multilingual
 ### Cons:
+- No support for rg40xx v and h series
+- Has analogue stick cardinal snapping issue
 - Longer boot times
 - Less frequent public updates
 - No OTA updates (has option but not works)